Your step-by-step guide to boiler installation

 To comply with Building Regulations and Gas Safe rules, all Gas Safe businesses need to notify the local authorities whenever they install a new gas appliance.
 And they should give you a Building Regulations Certificate, as well as a completed Benchmark Certificate, to prove compliance.
 Be sure to query this if it doesn’t happen.

-Most reputable companies will offer you a guarantee on their services.
-Here at British Gas, we offer a five-year warranty on our installations, but these terms may vary from business to business.
-So always check before agreeing to the work.
+Most reputable companies will offer you a guarantee on their services, and here at British Gas, we offer a five-year warranty on our installations.
+These terms may vary from business to business, so always check before agreeing to the work.

 If you’re concerned about the safety of your new boiler installation, or think that your engineer has done a bad job, follow up with them right away.
 They’re obliged to put right any problems they’ve created, or reimburse you for the cost of hiring a new engineer.
 If you’ve hired a Gas Safe engineer, you really shouldn’t have to worry.